canonical/rockcraft/docs/reference/extensions/go-framework.rst

-If the main package is in the base directory and the rockcraft name attribute is equal to the go module name, the name of the binary will be selected correctly, otherwise you can adjust it.
+If the main package is in the base directory and the rockcraft name attribute is equal to the go module name, the name of the binary will be selected correctly, otherwise you will need to adjust it.

 You can use this field to specify a different binary to be used as the main application, without having to override the service command.
 For example,